This guide will lead you step-by-step through the research process for your term paper.

 As you think about a possible topic, many students start with either a setting or a question.
 A setting is an area of the world in which you might learn about a different culture.
 It's helpful to think about your own experiences with other cultures when you're searching for a topic.
 For example, maybe you've traveled to Mexico or Italy, perhaps you love Thai food, or you're interested in west African music.
 A question might involve a specific aspect of culture that interests you, like, "What would it be like to experience a culture where they believe in many gods instead of just one?"
 If your personal experiences don't spark an idea, browse through one of the following books or article databases to find a people or culture.

 On the 2nd floor of the library, there is a whole bookcase (Bookcase 5, located near the Cell Phone Zone and restrooms) devoted to world cultures.
-Finding a topic by flipping through the encyclopedias here is probably easier than searching online since pictures and photographs can catch your eye, whereas searching or browsing online is much more text-based.
+You can find a topic by flipping through the encyclopedias or by searching the encyclopedias available online.
 Some of the books on Bookcase 5 include:

 Keep in mind that all of the books and online sources above are to help you find a topic, not for you to use as a reference in your term paper.